kevinrfoster/ecob2000_lab5/README.md

 ```

 *Although, really, you should make sure you know what each one of those
-restrictions is doing – from exam, I saw that most did not know because
+restrictions is doing – recall the first rule of analysis, “Know your
-they had skipped the first rule of analysis, “Know your data”.*
+data”.
+So some simple summary stats would be good here.*

 Your group should pick a different subset.